 Applying for Filming Permit in Nepal?
 List of things you should know!

 With its scenic locations, filming in Nepal seems to be every filmmaker’s dream.
 It’s not a hidden fact that Nepal is an open studio for filming.
 The Government of Nepal focuses on the continued development, retention, competitiveness, and enhancement of the country’s film and television industry.
-In addition, it facilitates and issues various filming permits, promoting the region as a preferred filming destination alongside supporting the development and growth of the local film industry.
+In addition, it facilitates and issues various filming permit in Nepal, promoting the region as a preferred filming destination alongside supporting the development and growth of the local film industry.
 The filming permit in Nepal provides access to international film crew to any location unless mentioned otherwise for filming and also encourages them in order to promote the filming industry of Nepal, worldwide!

-Documents stating the purpose and details of the production including locations and details of the local coordinator i.e your fixer in Nepal are necessary for the application process.
-Following is the list of documents required for the film permit application:
+Documents stating the purpose and details of the film production including location of the shoot and details of the local coordinator i.e your fixer in Nepal which are necessary for the filming permit application process.
+Following is the list of documents required for the filming permit application:

 – Prepare a letter assigning Himalayan Fixer as the local coordinator/fixer in Nepal mentioning the services they provide.